mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3814 Psion.md

 Your foresight leads to victory and a promotion.
 If you fail, the encounter with the enemy still goes in your favor but you gain no special accolades for the engagement.
 23 Roll Machine Symbiosis 8+.
 If you succeed, you determine a malfunction with the ship; gain either Engineer (any) or Computers.
-24 You are invited to dine at the captain’s table.
+24 You are invited to dine at the captain's table.
 Roll Social + Steward, Carouse or Diplomat.
 If you succeed, gain a Contact in the crew.
 25 You find yourself taking command when a bridge hit incapacitates senior staff.
 Either gain Leadership or take a +4 DM to your next Advancement roll (in any naval career).